 All of this contributes to a compelling story, one that’s little more than 50 years old.
 But who said youth should hold you back from changing the world?

-Based at our St John’s Campus, the University of Worcester provides well-established MA and BA (Hons) qualifying programmes in social work, accredited by HCPC.
+Based at our St John’s Campus, the University of Worcester provides well-established MA and BA (Hons) qualifying programmes in social work, accredited by Social Work England.
 We are a team of experienced academic staff from a wide range of practice backgrounds.

 We have well-developed relationships with our employer partners in both the statutory and independent/private sectors, who are key partners in designing and delivering teaching and assessment within the programme, helping to ensure our curriculum remains relevant and contemporary.